ghinks/ls-remote-versions/readme.md

 # ls-remote-versions

-A tool to list the version available on your registry.
+A tool to list the versions available on your registry by semver range.
 Great for all those **behind the firewall** as you may not have all the versions that the public registry has.

 ## installation